org2blog/org2blog/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: If something is wrong, then we will make it right!
 title: ''
-labels: ''
+labels: 'Bug Report'
 assignees: ''

 ---